A great front porch begins with a simple idea: Add beauty and function to your front entrance and enhance your curb appeal.

 Don’t Forget a Main Focal Point

 Your front door is a key design feature so make sure you review your options early in the front porch design process.
 Your choice should be driven by the impact you want the door to have on your home.
-Whether it is a vivid color, an impressive archway or a stunning reclaimed wood, your door should be inviting.
+Whether it is a vivid color, an impressive archway, or stunning reclaimed wood, your door should be inviting.
 Also, be sure to consider lighting, mail slots, or street numbers when you make your final decision.

 Check Local or Subdivision Building Codes